 Preparing and Submitting a Letter of Inquiry

 Lumina Foundation welcomes LOIs year-round from eligible organizations seeking funds for work that fits within Lumina’s mission and guidelines.
-Generally we review unsolicited inquiries through the end of September.
-Inquiries submitted after September may be held for consideration until the following year.
+Generally, we review unsolicited inquiries through the end of September.
+Inquiries submitted after September may be held for consideration the following year.

 Organizations may submit more than one inquiry at any one time.

-An LOI should describe the proposed work in three to five pages, using the questions below as guidance:
+An LOI should describe the proposed work in three to five pages, using the following questions for guidance:

 - What are the intended outcomes, and how will the work achieve them?
-How does the work accelerate progress on Lumina's overarching goal (by 2025, 60 percent of the population in the United States will hold a high-quality postsecondary degree or credential)?
+How does the work accelerate progress on Lumina’s overarching goal (by 2025, 60 percent of the population in the United States will hold a high-quality, post-high school degree or credential)?

 - Why is this work important to pursue at this time?